rabsef-bicrym/tudumvc/lesson3-the-gall-of-that-agent.md

             </button>
           </li>
 ```
 Here's where we're doing some real work. `TodoList.js` is now modified to take the `props` passed to it, and `urb` is defined as the `api` attribute of `props`.
-We can then create a function called `poker` that forms a `poke` that should be familiar to us.
+We can then create a function called `poker` that forms a poke that should be familiar to us.
 The function `poker`, seen here...
 ```
   const poker = () => {
     urb.poke({app: 'tudumvc', mark: 'tudumvc-action', json: {'add-task': 'from Earth to Mars'}});
   };
 ```
-Should remind us of the `dojo` poke we've used earlier (`:tudumvc &tudumvc-action [%add-task 'from Earth to Mars']`, or similar).
-And that's because it is - the only difference here is that our actual `vase` (the `action` or `[%add-task 'task']` part) is a JSON object now.
+...should remind us of the dojo poke we've used earlier (`:tudumvc &tudumvc-action [%add-task 'from Earth to Mars']`, or similar).
+And that's because it is - the only difference here is that our actual vase (the `action` typed, or `[%add-task 'task']`, part) is a JSON object now.

 We've also added a button on the taskbar of the app that allows us to trigger the `poker` function.

+Access landscape for your fake ship (possibly at [https://localhost:8080/](https://localhost:8080/) or wherever you expect it to be) and log in using the code you get from running `+code` in your fake ship's dojo.

-Go ahead and start the modified Earth web app using `yarn run dev`.
+Next, start the modified Earth web app using `yarn run dev`.
 Open the console once it's loaded in the browser.
 You're almost certainly seeing the following error:
 ```
 Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at http://localhost:8080/~/channel/1614149322-3066e9.
 (Reason: CORS header ‘Access-Control-Allow-Origin’ missing).
 ```

 #### `+cors-registry` and `|cors-approve`
-In your `dojo`, punch in `+cors-registry`.
+In your dojo, punch in `+cors-registry`.
 You'll see something like this:
 ```
 > +cors-registry
 [ requests={~~http~3a.~2f.~2f.localhost~3a.8080}